Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

 .. note::

-    See Related Example: (TBD)
+    See Related Examples: :ref:`rpc engine`

 Instantiation
 -----------------

-Since HiCR is an include-only C++ library, it suffices that the relevant set of header files are included.
-Depending on the application and its choice of backends, only a subset of all header files need to be included.
-For example, to use the MPI-based instance manager backend, we need to include:
+To use the MPI-based instance manager backend, we need to include:

 ..  code-block:: C++

   #include <hicr/backends/mpi/L1/instanceManager.hpp>

-To use a backend, a user needs to instantiate an L1 class implemented by the chosen backend by calling its constructor with the correct parameters (see: `C++ API Reference <../doxygen/html/annotated.html>`_).
+Then, we need to instantiate a Manager class implemented by the chosen backend by calling its constructor with the correct parameters (see: `C++ API Reference <../doxygen/html/annotated.html>`_).
 For example:

 ..  code-block:: C++